 Growing arracacha as a perennial in most of North America will be a technical challenge.
 It is not feasible where the ground freezes even a small amount; the root stock is easily damaged by freezing.
+In marginal climates, you can heap mulch over the roots to protect them.
 In frost free climates, it can be left in the ground for more than one year, which may increase yields, although frost free climates are usually warm enough that the plants may not need additional time to form a good yield.

 Arracacha is said to produce little to no storage roots when grown in containers (Hermann 1997).
 This is unfortunate, since container growing would be one way to extend the growing season.
 Obviously container size must play some role, but this suggests that containers must be large and perhaps that soil temperature must be kept fairly cool.

 Arracacha requires roughly 10 to 13 months to reach maturity (NRC 1989).
-This feature makes it unfortunately difficult to grow in most of North America.
-The plant can be harvested in as little as six months, providing a small yield of carrot like roots, but the total yield is less than 20% of what can be achieved in a full growing season.
+This unfortunate feature makes it difficult to get a good crop in most of North America.
+The plant can be harvested in as little as six months, providing a small yield of carrot like roots, but the total yield is usually less than 10% of what can be achieved in a full growing season.
 Individual roots may weigh as much as 2.2 pounds (1 kg), although they are generally smaller (Hermann 1997).
-With a full growing season, per plant yields may be as high as 6.6 pounds (3 kg) (NRC 1989).
+With a full growing season, yields may be as high as 6.6 pounds (3 kg) per plant (NRC 1989).
 I haven’t yet achieved even half a pound (227 g).

 Historically, arracacha was grown in successive plantings and harvested in small batches as needed (Bristol 1988), a consequence of its perishability.